ArthurGareginyan/all-meta-tags/readme.txt

 * [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/all-meta-tags)

 == Changelog ==
+= 3.3 =
+* Added an option for automatic adding the Google Shopping structured data on all WooCommerce product pages.
+(Thanks to Juliano Dias for the suggestion and help)
+* Russian translation updated.
 = 3.2 =
 * Added field for custom meta tags.
 (Thanks to Juliano Dias for the suggestion)
 * Ready for translation improved.